 Cat tested, kid approved!
 Joy is a super sweet beautiful older lady that holds true to her name by wagging her tail often and loving life.
-She may be 9 years old but she loves walks, roaming the fenced yard and following her foster sister wherever she goes.
+She may be an older gal but she loves to hike and can go for over 2 miles.
+She says age is just a number.
 She is house trained and uses the dog door in her foster home.
-She is a social pup and has been out and about meeting other dogs, people, and kids all with a happy greeting.
-She on great occasion shows the slightest interest in cats but mostly let’s them be and gives a funny look to her foster sister who enjoys barking at the neighborhood cats.
+She is a social pup and has been out and about meeting other dogs, people, and kids, all with a happy greeting.
+She loves everybody - two legged and four legged.
+She, on occasion, shows the slightest interest in cats but mostly let’s them be and gives a funny look to her foster sister who enjoys barking at the neighborhood cats.

-Food does motivate her as much as the next hound but listens to a firm no if she is trying to sneak a treat without permission.
+Food does motivate her as much as the next hound, but listens to a firm no if she is trying to sneak a treat without permission.
+She will also jump up in anticipation of a treat but will sit when told/signaled.
 She is not much of a chewer or into playing fetch but she loves her back rubbed and will cuddle up as long as you want.
-She is petite for a basset weighing about 36 lbs making her a perfect lap dog!
+She is petite for a basset weighing about 36 pounds, making her a perfect lap dog.
+Could you be the best friend Joy has been looking for?
+01/07/17

 To apply online or to see other available basset hounds, go to www.cbhr.com.